mdavids/rfc/content/draft-davids-forsalereg-07.md

 When the "\_for-sale" leaf node name is placed in front of a label of a domain that is not in the PSL, it suggests that this label is for sale, and not the domain name as a whole.
 There may be use cases for this, but this situation is considered unusual in the context of this document.
+Processors **MAY** ignore such records.

 Note 2:
 When the "\_for-sale" leaf node name is placed in the .arpa infrastructure top-level domain, it may indicate that IP space is being offered for sale, but such a scenario is considered outside the scope of this document.
+Processors **MUST** ignore such records.

 # Additional Examples {#examples}